tdcosim/TDcoSim/docs/user_guide/user_guide_visualization_analytics.md

 * *plot_distribution_der_data(df)*: It plots the time series plots for active and reactive power output from each DER.
 * *compute_stability_time(df,error_threshold)*: It determines whether the co-simulation variables within the data frame reach steady state, and the time taken to reach steady state after a disturbance event has occurred.

+> Entries below needs to be reveiwed before publishing

 #### *compute_stability_time:*     Computes stability time of a DataFrame with at least two columns: 1) value and 2) t.